 Holidays and cancellations

 If you are unable to attend a session due to unforeseeable circumstances, I would ask for as much notice as possible allowing me to fill your appointment time.
-If however a session is missed without prior warning, the full cost of the session will still be charged.
+If however a session is cancelled within 24 hours or is missed without prior warning, the full cost of the session will still be charged.
 Contact can be made by phone call, voicemail, text message or e-mail.
-If two consecutive sessions are missed without contact, your appointment will be filled with another client.

 The contract used in every initial session can be found below.